 AIS a Valuable Tool for Coast Guard

-The Portal currently carries 43 layers of non-satellite derived AIS data collected by the U.S. Coast Guard and processed into maps for the offshore energy and marine planning communities by the MarineCadastre.gov team, a joint Bureau of Ocean Energy Management (BOEM) and National Oceanic and Atmospheric Administration (NOAA) effort.
-The data includes categories related to cargo ships, tankers, passenger ships, tugboats and tow vessels from 2011, 2012, 2013, 2015 and 2016.
-The two latter years also include categories for fishing vessels, pleasure craft/sailing vessels and "other" large vessels that don't fit any of these classifications.
+The Portal currently carries hundreds of layers of non-satellite derived AIS data collected by the U.S. Coast Guard and processed into maps for the offshore energy and marine planning communities by the MarineCadastre.gov team, a joint Bureau of Ocean Energy Management (BOEM) and National Oceanic and Atmospheric Administration (NOAA) effort.
+The data includes annual and monthly maps for categories related to cargo ships, tankers, passenger ships, tugboats and tow vessels from 2011 through 2017.
+The 2018 through 2020 data also includes categories for fishing vessels, pleasure craft/sailing vessels and "other" large vessels that don't fit any of these classifications.
 The Portal Team plans to add future years as the data becomes available.

 When analyzed over long time periods, AIS data can show trends and distribution of vessel traffic density, compliance with route and speed recommendations, and relative use patterns by vessel type, as well as function as a tool to model ocean noise and help determine potential location-based conflicts or alternatives when planning the construction of offshore structures and conducting dredge operations.

-Doug Simpson, a marine information specialist with the U.S. Coast Guard’s 5th District in Portsmouth, Virginia, said the Portal and its AIS map layers have been useful for helping people who don’t have experience with complicated GIS mapping technologies to visualize marine planning issues.
+Doug Simpson, a recreational boating safety specialist with the U.S. Coast Guard’s 5th District in Portsmouth, Virginia, said the Portal and its AIS map layers have been useful for helping people who don’t have experience with complicated GIS mapping technologies to visualize marine planning issues.

 “It’s easy for me to direct people to the MARCO Portal, guide them through, open up certain overlays – for example, AIS data and wind energy area data – and it quickly gives them a picture of, ‘Hey, here’s where shipping is, here’s where new industry can be,’ and lets them draw the conclusions themselves.
 What does it mean for shipping?
 What does it mean for wind energy?
 So it’s a quick, easy to use tool, and I appreciate that it’s out there,” Simpson said.